 An employee eligible for protection under the ADA is one who has a mental or physical impairment that substantially limits one or more of that person’s major life activities, has a record of such impairment, or is regarded as having such an impairment.
 An employee may qualify for leave under the FLMA, but not under the ADA as the definition of a “serious health condition” is different than that of a disability.
 For example, if the employee has a long-term disability that does not require hospital care or continuing treatment, they would qualify for protection under the ADA, but not the FMLA.
 If the employer decides to offer the employee a reasonable accommodation pursuant to the ADA while the employee is out on leave pursuant to FMLA, the employee does NOT need to accept the accommodation, and his/her refusal to accept the light-duty work can’t detrimentally affect the employee.

 While the employee is not required to and can’t be punished by the employer for turning down the offer, the employee may lose workers’ compensation benefits for refusing suitable employment.

-While the FMLA, the ADA and the SC Workers’ Compensation Act are the most commonly applied Bermuda Triangle of laws applicable to workers needing extended leave from work, other remedies and protections may be available and applicable.
-Contact an experienced employment lawyer at Gignilliat, Savitz & Bettis for an analysis of your current policies, for help navigating state and federal laws or to discuss any particular employee’s situation.
+While the FMLA, the ADA, and the SC Workers’ Compensation Act are the most commonly applied Bermuda Triangle of laws applicable to workers needing extended leave from work, other remedies and protections may be available and applicable.
+Contact our experienced employment lawyers at Gignilliat, Savitz & Bettis for an analysis of your current policies, for help navigating state and federal laws or to discuss any particular employee’s situation.